Getting your book published/self-published.

-I got zillions of rejection letters.
+I got zillions of rejection letters over many years.
 Zillions.
 At one time I kept them all just so that one day I’d be able to say ya-boo.
 But they piled up so quickly and I am a very tidy person – so they got burnt.

-Rejections come in all shapes and sizes, all forms and formats, from a small pre-printed card to a nice letter explaining why your m/s has been rejected.
+Rejections come in all shapes and sizes, all forms and formats, from a small pre-printed card to a nice letter explaining why your typescript has been rejected.
 Most agents do not have time to go in to details.
 They are – especially nowadays – short of funds and manpower.
-Some of what the agents told me was rubbish “the story is too improbable ….” or “this will not appeal to the modern reader ….” that sort of thing.
-Sometimes I could tell that my m/s had barely even been glanced at.
+Some of what the agents told me was rubbish: “the story is too improbable ….” or “this will not appeal to the modern reader ….” that sort of thing.
+Sometimes I could tell that my typescript had barely even been glanced at.

 The years went by and there came a point when I decided to move on to other things.
 I had given writing books a lot of my time, and I felt that I had given it a good shot.
 Time to try something new.
 Forget being a writer.

 Oddly enough, however, at about the same time I came across a short heartbroken poem I had written in Africa few years earlier “Shadows – for my Father”.
 I don’t know why, but for some reason I sent it to a publisher – and it was accepted.
 They say to never bother sending poems because they are nigh-on impossible to get published … far FAR more difficult than getting a book published.

 This gave me the spurt of energy and enthusiasm I needed.
 That was two years ago and I now have four books published and some twenty poems.
 I have sold (always for a charity) over 400 of my paintings.

 A few tips in no particular order and in reference to self- or traditional publishing: